School Districts Sue Juul, Saying Student Vaping Drains Resources

 "The parent was very upset because they had purchased it for their student, who — they felt it helped calm them down.
 They couldn't understand why we were concerned," Allison said.
 "I had to educate them.
 It contains nicotine.
 It's dangerous.
 It's addictive.
 And they were mortified."

-If the school district is able to recoup anything from Juul, Allison said he would like to see it go toward smoking-cessation classes for students who need help quitting e-cigarettes.
+If the school district is able to recoup anything from Juul, Allison said, he would like to see it go toward smoking-cessation classes for students who need help quitting e-cigarettes.

 "Addiction is nothing new," said Olathe school board member LeEtta Felter, whose teenager has struggled to quit vaping.
 "We've been down this road before — cigarettes and Big Tobacco.
 This time around, we know better."